 Senator Horkan also raised the importance of the regrettable boil water notice.
 Does it not show the importance of investment in water infrastructure?
 That is what the Irish Water capital plan is about, amounting to €11 billion over a decade.
 The issue is important and I would be happy to have the Minister come to the House to discuss the matter next week.

-Senator Conway raised the issue of the Minister for Transport, Deputy Ross, the NTA and Clare Bus.
+Senator Conway raised the issue of the Minister for Transport, Tourism and Sport, Deputy Ross, the NTA and Clare Bus.
 Again, I do not have the answer, but I would be happy for the Minister to come to the House to discuss it.
 Perhaps Senator Conway will table a Commencement matter on the issue.
 I do not have an answer to the issue concerning the active contract.

 I already responded to the matters raised by Senator Bacik, as I did with to those raised by Senators Ó Donnghaile, Boyhan and Mullen.